How To Join a DAO: Step-by-Step Guide

 For example, some DAOs set voting power in accordance with the number of tokens you have.
 In this case, it makes sense to accumulate as many governance tokens as you can.
 Other DAOs may have an equal vote for every member, regardless of token count.
 Be wary of this DAO mechanism as it can be easily gamed by bots making thousands of accounts with just 1 governance token.

 DAOs normally post links to either “mint” their tokens off smart contracts, or buy them through decentralized exchanges.
-Regarding DEXs, check out Uniswap for Ethereum-based DAOs, and Pancakeswap for those on Binance Smart Chain.
+Regarding DEXs, check out Uniswap for those on Binance Smart Chain.

 Alternatively, NFTs can be your membership ticket to a DAO.
 Similarly, minting an NFT from the DAO’s site or buying off secondary marketplaces such as OpenSea would grant you access to the DAO.